Skip to content

 Warning

 If the position is behind the camera or off-screen, the spotlight container becomes invisible.
 It reappears when the position returns to view.
+An off-screen arrow will point toward the target.

 :FollowPart(instance, text?)